2025 Edition

 The exams may be taken together as the CDA exam, or can be taken separately to earn the credential of CDA, as long as they are all successfully completed within five years.

 The complete CDA exam consists of 255 computerized multiple-choice questions and has a three hour and fifteen minute time limit.
-The GC component exam contains 95 questions with a 75 minute time limit, and the RHS and ICE component exams each have 80 questions with a 60 minute time limit.
+The GC component exam contains 95 questions with a 75 minute time limit, and the RHS component has 75 questions and ICE component has 80 questions, both with a 60 minute time limit.
 The candidate must meet minimum performance standards on each of the three component exams in order to obtain CDA certification.

 There are a number of pathways to become eligible to obtain the GC and CDA credentials.
 Generally, to be eligible to take the GC component exam or the full CDA exam, test candidates must have either graduated from a dental assisting or dental hygiene program accredited by the Commission on Dental Accreditation (CODA), or have completed a minimum of 3,500 hours of work experience as a dental assistant during the last two to four years.
 Current or former DANB certified assistants, graduates of CODA-accredited DDS or DMD programs and graduates of foreign dental degree programs may also be eligible for the exam.
 All candidates must also have certification in CPR from a DANB accepted provider.
 For detailed information go to the DANB website.